temporalio/documentation/docs-src/cloud/tcld/user/resend-invite.md

 ### `--user-email`

-Specify the user's email to resend an invitation to.
+Specify the email address of the user to resend an invitation to.

 **Example**